matkoch/MassTransit/docs/advanced/scheduling/hangfire.md

 MassTransit will create own Hangfire Server which will be only listening to its related jobs.
 :::

-By default MassTransit is using static Hangfire configuration
+By default, MassTransit is using static Hangfire configuration

 ```csharp
 //your hangfire configuration